 Device Innovation Driven by The Internet of Things (IoT)

 The IoT encompasses the rapidly growing network of interconnected devices.
 In an age where just about everything can be connected to the internet, Purchasing Officers who are able to utilise this network of smart devices and appliances will place their businesses ahead of the competition.

 Connected devices can automatically monitor supply levels and send notifications as soon as orders need to be placed, or even independently placing orders themselves.
 Fully connected supply chain networks will be able to communicate around traffic scenarios and optimise delivery routes on the go.
 With almost endless possibilities for connectivity, the IoT will be an essential technology tool for innovative Purchasing Officers.

 For anyone considering the exciting career prospects available as a Purchasing Officer, familiarising yourself with these technological tools is an important part of meeting the demands of this steadily growing job function.

 As technology continues to move forward, the supply chain industry will evolve alongside it, and the Purchasing Officers who are well placed to utilise these emerging technological tools in effective ways will remain at the forefront of their industries.

-A Diploma of Purchasing (BSB51515) is the first place to start in securing the career know-how that you need.
+A Diploma of Business (Procurement) (BSB51518) is the first place to start in securing the career know-how that you need.